k4mrul/evidently-drift-detection/README.md

 - Comparing predictions to real values using metrics like MAE (Mean Absolute Error), RMSE, and visualizations (e.g., predicted vs. actual plots).
 - Monitoring for drift to catch when the model starts making worse predictions because the world has changed.

 In summary, check model's accuracy by comparing its predictions to real historical data.
-Exm: How many bikes will be rented on a hot summer afternoon?"
+Exm: "How many bikes will be rented on a hot summer afternoon?"

 ## Step-by-step:
 ### 1. Loading the Data